 Join the Movement!

-More than 386,000 Californians with developmental disabilities live in California; they are our neighbors, classmates, coworkers, family and friends.
+More than 500,000 Californians with intellectual and developmental disabilities live in California; they are our neighbors, classmates, coworkers, family and friends.
 However, their support structure has been grossly underfunded for more than two decades.
 Direct support staff are quitting the field or working multiple jobs due to low wages, essential programs are closing throughout the state, there is a critical shortage of accessible and affordable housing for adults with disabilities, the unemployment rate continues to grow, and individuals are forced to live with inadequate supports or with no supports at all.
-The COVID-19 pandemic has exasperated the challenges and put this population and their support system at high risk.

 The state has set rates for the services it is legally obligated to provide to people with IDD too low.
 We are being denied these vital services because of unfilled positions and high worker turnover.